 Apple has further developed machine learning on the iPhone and other devices in iOS 15.
-Thanks to the "Visual Lookup" function, which is now also available in this country in iOS 15.4, the iPhone recognizes the content of images even better.
+Thanks to the "Visual Lookup" feature, which is now also available in this country in iOS 15.4, the iPhone recognizes the content of images even better.

 Visual Lookup lets you learn more about landmarks, art, plants, animals, and other objects that appear in your photos or on the web.